GST (Goods and Services Tax) on purchases

 You should choose a business account.
-UINs are used for UN entities, Government/Government agencies or Embassy accounts
+UINs are used for UN entities, government/government agencies, and embassy accounts

 4. How do I set up my account as a business if I am in a Special Economic Zone (SEZ)?

-Choose the “Business” account type, then set “SEZ” as the tax status.
+Choose an account type of Business, and then set SEZ as the tax status.
 You’ll see the option to submit your GSTIN and upload your SEZ certificate.

 GST rates are determined by the Indian government.
 Read the Terms of Service for further information.